lunakurame/squirrel-tale/doc/nuthead.md

 - `lbl PARAM1`
 Sets a label named `PARAM1`, then jumps to the next instruction.
+- `let PARAM1 PARAM2`
+If `PARAM1` is not defined, throws warning to the console.
+Otherwise defines a variable, which is visible in the scope of the currently executed script.
+There are three variable types: `string`, `number`, `null`.
+The type is determined automatically. `PARAM1` is the variable name, `PARAM2` is the variable value.
+To define a null variable, omit `PARAM2`.
+At the end, always jumps to the next instruction.
 - `log PARAM1`
 Logs `PARAM1` to the JavaScript console, then jumps to the next instruction.
+`PARAM1` might be a variable name.
 - `jmp PARAM1`
 If `PARAM1` is not defined, throws warning to the JavaScript console.
 If `PARAM1` is numeric, jumps to the line `PARAM1` of the script.
 Otherwise, tries to find the first occurence of label `PARAM1` in the script.
 If found, jumps to that line, if not, throws a warning.
+`PARAM1` might be a variable name.
 - `nop PARAM1`
 If `PARAM1` is not defined or is not numeric, jumps to the next instruction.
 Otherwise, waits for `PARAM1` milliseconds, then jumps to the next instruction.
+`PARAM1` might be a variable name.
+- `ret`
+Exit the script.
 - `set PARAM1 PARAM2 PARAM3`
 If `PARAM1` is not defined, throws a warning, then jumps to the next instruction.